kompjoefriek/Fartheim/TS.io package/README.md

 If you have any questions or need help, find me on the [Valheim Modding discord server](https://discord.gg/89bBsvK5KC).

 If you'd like to donate, head to [my buymeacoffee account](https://www.buymeacoffee.com/pfhoenix).

+## Not my code
+This is a fork of https://github.com/Pfhoenix/Fartheim with only minor changes to get it to work with the latest version of Valheim (Ashlands)